eudennis/unity-webapps-feedly/README.md

 Unity-Webapps-Feedly
 ===================

-<h2>Feedly integration with Ubuntu Unity desktop.</h2>
+<h2>Feedly integration with Ubuntu Unity desktop. (www.feedly.com)</h2>

 <p>Feedly is a news aggregator application for various Web browsers and mobile devices running iOS and Android.
 It compiles news feeds from a variety of online sources for the user to customize and share with others.
-First Released by DevHD in 2008, Feedly has had mostly positive reviews.</p>
+First Released by DevHD in 2008, Feedly has had mostly positive reviews. <cite>Wikipedia</cite></p>

 <p>For more information about Ubuntu Unity Web apps see this: http://developer.ubuntu.com/resources/technologies/webapps/</p>